 Top 15 Airline Groups (Ranked by RPK)

-In terms of RPK, the Top 15 airline groups accounted for 47.4% of the world’s total RPK in March 2020 and declined by -51.7% YoY.
-This decline was +1.2 percentage points less than the world’s average on scheduled services, with contraction in traffic of all airlines in the Top 15.
-Ranking of the Top 15 airlines was distorted due to the different phase of impact of COVID-19 by region and State.
+In terms of RPK, the Top 15 airline groups accounted for 55.2% of the world’s total RPK in March 2021 and declined by –57.9% compared to 2019.
+This decline was 9.3 percentage points smaller than the fall in world’s average RPK.

 For the first time since April 2020, a positive growth from the pre-COVID-19 levels emerged among Top 15 airlines.
 Airlines in countries with large domestic markets continued to lead the growth chart.